near/docs/docs/2.develop/contracts/anatomy.md

   </Language>
 </CodeTabs>

-The `#[near_bindgen]` macro is used on a struct and the function implementations to generate the necessary code to be a valid NEAR contract and expose the intended functions to be able to be called externally.
+The `#[near_bindgen]` macro is used on a structure and the function implementations to generate the necessary code to be a valid NEAR contract and expose the intended functions to be able to be called externally.

 Borsch serialization is needed for optimal internal state serialization and `serde` for external JSON serialization.